The Organization

 - Knowledge of electrical, elevator, boiler, fire panel, mechanical systems, emergency back-up generator, irrigation sprinkler and timer systems.

-- Physical ability to independently lift to fifty (50) pounds required.
+- Physical ability to independently lift up to fifty (50) pounds required.

 Education and Experience